How to Buy

 Do I need a 64-bit Edition?

-If you have 64-bit Windows, get a 64-bit Manifold edition.
-It makes a big difference in performance.
+All Manifold licenses now offered provide full 64-bit capability if you are running 64-bit Windows.
+That's a very big deal since true 64-bit operation makes a big difference in performance.
 Don't even hesitate about this.
-Get a 64-bit edition.
+Get a 64-bit edition of Windows and run 64-bit Manifold.

 You need a 64-bit, x64 Windows operating system to run 64-bit Manifold.
 When Windows boots up you'll see a clear "x64" as part of the Windows logo if you are running 64-bit Windows.
-Note: Many computer system vendors sell 64-bit processors with 32-bit Windows installed.
+Note: Surprisingly many computer system vendors will sell 64-bit processors with 32-bit Windows installed.
 In that case, as far as Windows is concerned you have a 32-bit processor.

 What Should I get for IMS Applications?